 August 1, 2016 – Patients certified for intractable pain became eligible to receive medical cannabis.

 Advisory Panel and Public Input

-- Summary of Public Comment on Adding Intractable Pain as a Qualifying Condition for the MN Medical Cannabis Program
+- Summary of Public Comment on Adding Intractable Pain as a Qualifying Condition for the MN Medical Cannabis Program (PDF)

 Literature Review and Grading of Evidence